edgarfinn/Redux-Basic-Reference/README.md

 }
 ```

-4) Upgrade a smart component to a container to complete the redux data flow.
+5) Upgrade your smart component to a container to complete the redux data flow.

 There are several steps here: